sysfatal/sysfatal.github.io/vlc.md

        SHF_ALLOC.
 ```

-How is this table used?
 When a function is imported, the linker:

 - stores its name as a string in the  `.dynstr` section
 - creates a corresponding symbol in `.dynsym`.
 The offset for the corresponding
 string is stored in the `st_name` field.
 - adds a relocation entry in `.rel.plt` that refers to that symbol

-The relocation specifies the destination through the `r_offset` field, which points to an entry in the GOT (Global Offset Table).
-This table, located in `.got.plt`, will be initialized by the dynamic loader as it resolves the relocations.
+The relocation specifies the destination through the `r_offset` field,
+which points to an entry in the GOT (Global Offset Table).
+This table, located in `.got.plt`, will be initialized
+by the dynamic loader as it resolves the relocations.
 The loader
 will map the code of the libraries in the process memory and
 patch the table with the corresponding addresses.

 As said before, with full RERLO, all imported symbols are resolved at
 startup time.
 When the program starts, the .got.plt section is completely
 initialized with the final addresses of the functions and the corresponding